Fireplace Mantels Installation & Care

 1) Locate the studs behind the brick, stone, or faux veneer.

-4) Apply construction adhesive into the holes.
-Optionally, if a good surface exists, apply glue onto the wall and the back of the mantel .
+4) Apply construction adhesive to the holes.
+Optionally, if a good surface exists, apply glue onto the wall and the back of the mantel.

 5) Slide into place, admire, and enjoy!